 The Adler has finance leases for equipment, as described in Note 13.
 The Adler recognizes expense for finance leases on a straight-line basis over the lease term.
-The Adler made a policy election not to separate lease and nonlease components for its leases.
-Therefore, all payments are included in the calculation of the right-of-use assets and lease liabilities.

 The Adler elected to use the incremental borrowing rate for finance leases.